 - Difficulty: Moderate

-- Best Time to Visit: May through October
+- Best Time to Visit: Late spring through fall; can ice over in winter.

 23. Sand Dunes National Park: High Dune Loop